gshipley/enterprise_training/EnterpriseManual.md

 	# oo-register-dns -h node -d example.com -n 10.4.59.y -k ${keyfile}

 Now that we have added node.example.com to our DNS server, the broker application host should be able to resolve the node host by referring to it by name.
-Let’s test this:
+Let's test this:

 	# dig @127.0.0.1 node.example.com